mweel1/usa_high_level/civil-agencies/us-federal-emergency-management-agency/index.md

 ## Disaster Recovery Grants

 Disaster recovery grants will be provided and managed to recover all the infrastructure managed by civil agencies in the effected area.

+## DOT Integration

+Allow DOT to send out a message during road construction to vehicles.

+## Coast Guard

+- Setup a communication channels between Coast Guard and Life Guards.
+- Allow Coast Guard to send messages to boat operating systems via the FCC boot loader.
+- Allow Coast Guard a map with all GPS coordinates of boats.